Regal Entertainment Group (RGC) Q2 2017 Results - Earnings Call Transcript

 I would like to remind our listeners that this conference call contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.

 All statements, other than statements of historical facts, communicated during this conference call may constitute forward-looking statements.
 These forward-looking statements involve risks and uncertainties.
-Important factors that can cause actual results to differ materially from the company's expectations are disclosed in the Risk Factors contained in the company's 2016 annual report on Form 10-K dated February 27, 2017.
+Important factors that can cause actual results to differ materially from the company's expectations are disclosed in the Risk Factors contained in the company's 2016 Annual Report on Form 10-K dated February 27, 2017.
 All forward-looking statements are expressly qualified in their entirety by such factors.

 Today's call and webcast may include non-GAAP financial measures.
 A reconciliation of these non-GAAP measures to the most directly comparable financial measures calculated and presented in accordance with GAAP can be found in today's press release and on the company's website, www.regmovies.com.